salkuadrat/lucifer/README.md

 });
 ```

 By default, cors will set cross-origin header to accept any incoming requests.
-You can change it to only allow one origin and block all the others.
+You may change it to only allow one origin and block all the others.

 ```dart
 final app = App();